waymondrang/chesster.js/readme.md

 # chesster.js

-A high-performance chess engine and utility written in TypeScript.
+A high-performance chess library written in TypeScript.

 ## Features